-- 1. in close contact of 1-2 m via large droplets and aerosols (when sneezing or coughing or talking); - 2. via the air through aerosols (desiccated small droplets), which may stay airborne for hours and can be transported long distances (released when breathing, talking, sneezing or coughing); - 3. via surface contact (hand-hand, hand-surface etc.); - 4. via the faecal-oral route.
+- 1. In close contact of 1-2 m via droplets and microdroplets (when sneezing, coughing or talking). - 2. via the air through microdroplets (droplet nuclei), which may stay airborne for hours and can be transported long distances (released when breathing, talking, sneezing or coughing). - 3. via surface contact (hand-hand, hand-surface etc.). - 4. via the faecal-oral route.

-More backgrounds on transmission routes of SARS-CoV-2 can be found in the Section 2 of the REHVA COVID-19 Guidance.
+More backgrounds on transmission routes of SARS-CoV-2 can be found in the REHVA COVID-19 Guidance.

 Figure 1.
-Exposure mechanisms of COVID-19 SARS-CoV-2 droplets.
-(Figure: courtesy Francesco Franchimon)
+Exposure mechanisms of COVID-19 SARS-CoV-2 droplets. (figure: courtesy Francesco Franchimon).